Description

 Using this definition on our asset we see for example:

-• Looking at the downside deviation of 37.1% in the last 5 years of MercadoLibre, we see it is relatively higher, thus worse in comparison to the benchmark SPY (15%)
+• The downside volatility over 5 years of MercadoLibre is 37.2%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.

-• Looking at downside deviation in of 38.5% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.1%).
+• Looking at downside volatility in of 36.5% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.1%).

 Sharpe: